Self-Tuning Self-Supervised Image Anomaly Detection: Detailed Experimental Setup

 \subsection{Hyperparameter Choices}

-We choose the model and training hyperparameters of \method mostly based on a previous work \citep{Li21CutPaste}, including the detector network $\detector$ and the score function $s$, and use them across all tasks in our experiments.
-On the other hand, we tune some of the hyperparameters that affect the effectiveness of training and need to be controlled based on the property of each dataset: \begin{compactitem} \item Batch size: 32 (in MVTecAD) and 256 (in SVHN) \item Number of epochs for warm start: 20 (in MVTecAD) and 40 (in SVHN) \item Number of updates for detector parameters $\theta$: 1 (in MVTec) and 5 (in SVHN) \item Number of maximum iterations: 500 (in MVTecAD) and 100 (in SVHN) \end{compactitem}
+We choose the model and training hyperparameters of \method based on previous work \citep{Li21CutPaste}, including the choice of the detector network $\detector$ and the score function $s$, and use them across all tasks in our experiments for consistency with previous results.
+On the other hand, we tune some of the hyperparameters that need to be controlled based on the properties of each dataset: \begin{compactitem} \item Batch size: 32 (in MVTecAD) and 256 (in SVHN). \item Number of epochs for warm start before the tuning begins: 20 (in MVTecAD) and 40 (in SVHN). \item Number of updates for detector parameters $\theta$ per each update of $\mathbf{a}$: 1 (in MVTecAD) and 5 (in SVHN). \item Number of maximum training iterations: 500 (in MVTecAD) and 100 (in SVHN). \end{compactitem}

-Batch size is set to a small number in MVTecAD, since the images in the dataset have high resolution $256 \times 256$, causing high memory cost, while the number of samples is small in both training and test data.
+Batch size is small in MVTecAD, since the images in the dataset have high resolution $256 \times 256$, causing high memory cost, while the number of samples is small in both training and test data.
 The number of epochs for warm start and the number of updates for $\theta$ are set large in SVHN, since it has more diverse images than in MVTecAD and requires more updates of $\theta$ to decrease the training loss $\trnLoss$ sufficiently.
-The number of maximum iterations is set differently so that the total number of updates for $\theta$ is the same in both datasets.
+The number of maximum training iterations is set differently so that the total number of updates for $\theta$ is the same in both datasets.
+Please find more details from our code repository: \url{https://github.com/jaeminyoo/ST-SSAD}.

-It is noteworthy that the choice of those hyperparameters is done by observing the training process, especially the speed that the training loss $\trnLoss$ is minimized before and during the iterations, rather than the actual performance of \method, which is not accessible in unsupervised AD tasks.
+It is noteworthy that the choice of those hyperparameters is done by observing the training process, especially how fast the training loss $\trnLoss$ decreases before and during the iterations, rather than the actual performance of \method given a labeled dataset, which is not accessible in unsupervised anomaly detection tasks.